 I found the following eerie story in an old newspaper clipping (Shields Gazette 2005).
 The story was wrapped around Boldon Colliery Coal Mine.
-I have posted it at face value.
+(Boldon Colliery situated south west of South Shields, Tyne and Wear.)
+I have posted the story at face value.

 Back To The Past